Exterior algebra: Linear geometry

 The decomposable k-vectors have geometric interpretations: the bivector $u \wedge v$ represents the plane spanned by the vectors, "weighted" with a number, given by the area of the oriented parallelogram with sides $u$ and $v$.
 Analogously, the 3-vector $u \wedge v \wedge w$ represents the spanned 3-space weighted by the volume of the oriented parallelepiped with edges $u$, $v$, and $w$.

 Projective geometry

-Decomposable k-vectors in ${\textstyle\bigwedge}^{\!k}(V)$ correspond to weighted k-dimensional linear subspaces of $V$.
-In particular, the Grassmannian of k-dimensional subspaces of $V$, denoted $\operatorname{Gr}_k(V)$, can be naturally identified with an algebraic subvariety of the projective space $\mathbf{P}\bigl({\textstyle\bigwedge}^{\!k}(V)\bigr)$.
+Decomposable k-vectors in $\textstyle \bigwedge^{\!k}(V)$ correspond to weighted k-dimensional linear subspaces of $V$.
+In particular, the Grassmannian of k-dimensional subspaces of $V$, denoted $\operatorname{Gr}_k(V)$, can be naturally identified with an algebraic subvariety of the projective space $\textstyle \mathbf{P}\bigl(\bigwedge^{\!k}(V)\bigr)$.
 This is called the Plücker embedding, and the image of the embedding can be characterized by the Plücker relations.

 Differential geometry

 The exterior algebra has notable applications in differential geometry, where it is used to define differential forms.
 Differential forms are mathematical objects that evaluate the length of vectors, areas of parallelograms, and volumes of higher-dimensional bodies, so they can be integrated over curves, surfaces and higher dimensional manifolds in a way that generalizes the line integrals and surface integrals from calculus.
 A differential form at a point of a differentiable manifold is an alternating multilinear form on the tangent space at the point.
 Equivalently, a differential form of degree k is a linear functional on the kth exterior power of the tangent space.
 As a consequence, the exterior product of multilinear forms defines a natural exterior product for differential forms.
 Differential forms play a major role in diverse areas of differential geometry.

 An alternate approach defines differential forms in terms of germs of functions.

 In particular, the exterior derivative gives the exterior algebra of differential forms on a manifold the structure of a differential graded algebra.
 The exterior derivative commutes with pullback along smooth mappings between manifolds, and it is therefore a natural differential operator.
 The exterior algebra of differential forms, equipped with the exterior derivative, is a cochain complex whose cohomology is called the de Rham cohomology of the underlying manifold and plays a vital role in the algebraic topology of differentiable manifolds.